-One of the Scriptures that is twisted out of context to support the idea that Christians ‘need’ a religious leader to hear from God, is the last part of Romans 10:14 [“how shall they hear without a preacher?“].
+One of the Scriptures that I have seen taken out of context to support this idea is the last part of Romans 10:14 which says, “how shall they hear without a preacher?”

-As with any passage of Scripture, the key to properly interpreting the meaning of the text is paying attention to the context [who, when, what, where, why, how].
+As with any passage of Scripture, the key to properly interpreting the meaning of the text is paying careful attention to the context [who, when, what, where, why, and how].

-Looking at Romans 10:1 which sets the stage for this chapter and flows into the context of verse 14, it is clear that Paul was referring to unsaved Jews and his desire for them to be saved.
+Looking at Romans 10:1 which sets the stage for this chapter and flows into the context of verse 14, we see that Paul was referring to unsaved Jews and his desire for them to be saved.
 He wasn’t referring to those who have already heard the Gospel and received salvation in Christ Jesus.

-So, next time you hear someone twist Romans 10:14 out of context to imply that you can’t hear directly from God without a religious leader, don’t fall for the okie doke because the context is actually referring to unsaved Jews — not born-again Christians.
+Next time you hear someone twist Romans 10:14 out of context to imply that you can’t hear from God without a religious leader, don’t fall prey to their misuse of Scripture because Paul was referring to unsaved Jews — not born-again Christians.

-During the Old Covenant, God primarily spoke to the children of Israel through prophets (Hebrews 1:1-2).
-But in the New Covenant, we have the promise of the Holy Spirit who lives in us — and therefore, we have the ability, the responsibility, and the privilege of hearing directly from God and obeying His voice.
+During the Old Covenant, God spoke to the children of Israel primarily through prophets (Hebrews 1:1-2).
+But in the New Covenant, we have the promise of the Holy Spirit who lives in us — therefore, we have the ability, the responsibility, and the privilege of hearing directly from God for ourselves and obeying His voice.